-This work was supported by DARPA YFA, ONR YIP Award, ARO Award, AFOSR YIP Award, and NSF CAREER Award.
+\This work was supported by DARPA YFA, ONR YIP Award, ARO Award, AFOSR YIP Award, and NSF CAREER Award.
 Johansson was partially supported by the Knut and Alice Wallenberg Foundation, the Swedish Strategic Research Foundation, and the Swedish Research Council.
-Parts of this work have appeared in the conference paper "Ming Jin, Javad Lavaei, and Karl Henrik Johansson, A semidefinite programming relaxation under false data injection attacks against power grid AC state estimation, IEEE Allerton Conference on Communication, Control, and Computing, 2017". transmission and distribution infrastructures are collected and filtered in order to facilitate a key procedure known as power system state estimation (SE), which is conducted on a regular basis (e.g., every few minutes), as shown in Fig. 1 [4]-[6].
-The outcome presents system operators with essential information about the real-time operating status to improve situational awareness, make economic decisions, and take contingency actions in response to potential threat that could engander the grid reliability [7].
+Parts of this work have appeared in the conference paper "Ming Jin, Javad Lavaei, and Karl Henrik Johansson, A semidefinite programming relaxation under false data injection attacks against power grid AC state estimation, IEEE Allerton Conference on Communication, Control, and Computing, 2017". system state estimation (SE), which is conducted on a regular basis (e.g., every few minutes), as shown in Fig. 1 [2]-[5].
+The outcome presents system operators with essential information about the real-time operating status to improve situational awareness, make economic decisions, and take contingency actions in response to potential threats that could endanger the grid reliability [6].

-In smart grid where information is sent via remote terminal units (RTUs), maintaining the security of the communication network is imperative to guard against system intrusion and ensure operational integrity [5], [9], [10].
-However, traditional approaches such as security software, firewalls, and "air gaps", i.e., no connection between systems, are recognized as inadequate in the face of growing likelihood of breaches and cyber threat, such as the 2016 cyber attack on Ukraine's electricity infrastructure [11], [12].
-In a recent report from the National Academies of Sciences, Engineering, and Medicine, titled "Enhancing the resilience of the nation's electricity system", the committee concluded that the United States' electric grid is vulnerable to a range of threats, among which terrorism and cyber attacks are most severe and could potentially cause longterm and widespread blackouts [7].
+In smart grid where information is sent via remote terminal units (RTUs), maintaining the security of the communication network is imperative to guard against system intrusion and ensure operational integrity [3], [8], [9].
+However, traditional approaches such as security software, firewalls, and "air gaps", i.e., no connection between systems, are recognized as inadequate in the face of growing likelihood of breaches and cyber threat, such as the 2015 cyber attack on Ukraine's electricity infrastructure [10].
+In a recent report from the National Academies of Sciences, Engineering, and Medicine, titled "Enhancing the resilience of the nation's electricity system", the committee concluded that the United States' electric grid is vulnerable to a range of threats, among which terrorism and cyber attacks are most severe and could potentially cause longterm and widespread blackouts [6].
 A process called "envisioning process" is recommended to improve the cyber security and resilience, which stresses the importance of "anticipating myriad ways in which the system might be disrupted and the many social, economic, and other consequences of such disruptions".